KyleGough/the-farmer-was-replaced/README.md

 **Files:** `polyculture/polyculture.py`

 Each drone owns a cluster of 4 primary tiles.
 This pattern tiles the plane on maximum grid size and drone count.

-1. **Init** — spawn up to 32 drones on a grid of cluster origins; each drone plants its four primary tiles.
-2. **Companion planting** — call `get_companion()` on the primary crop, `goto` to the companion coordinate, and plant the requested companion type if the tile mismatches.
-3. **Primary harvest** — return to each cluster tile, water, wait until `can_harvest()`, optionally apply fertilizer + weird substance, harvest, and replant.
-4. **Movement** — `goto` picks the shorter path around the toroidal farm (wrap-around edges).

-Polyculture boosts yield by keeping companion plants satisfied.
-Water levels are kept topped up.
-Fertilizer accelerates grow time when a plant is not ready to be harvested.
+Companion planting is performed for each primary tile to avoid harvest wait time.

-### Pumpkins — row mega-pumpkin
+### Pumpkins

 **Files:** `pumpkin/pumpkin.py`, `pumpkin/multi_pumpkin.py`, `pumpkin/single_pumpkin.py`

 Drones partition the farm into horizontal bands and repeatedly scan their rows, planting and watering immature tiles until every pumpkin in a row shares the same `measure()` value.
-Harvests the mega pumpkin for **n³** yield.
 Dead pumpkins are replanted on the next pass.

-### Sunflowers — full-farm scan

-**Files:** `sunflower.py`

-Drones split the farm into rows and sweep each tile to water, till, harvest when ready, and replant sunflowers.
-Does not yet exploit the 5× power bonus for harvesting the max-petal sunflower last.
+### Cactus

-### Cactus — parallel odd-even sort
+Parallel odd-even sort

 **Files:** `cactus/cactus_multi.py`, `cactus/plant_stage.py`

-Parallel drones plant the full grid, then odd-even sort columns and rows (via `measure()` + `swap()`) until the field is sorted, triggering a recursive harvest worth **n²** cactus.
+After an initial planting pass, each half of the grid performs a column odd-even sort with 16 drones each, followed by a row odd-even sort.

-### Maze — flood fill on a shared graph
+### Maze
+Parallel smaller mazes with wall hugging and breadth-first search

 **Files:** `maze/maze_optimised.py`, `maze/maze_reusable.py`, `maze/maze.py`

-Many drones run staggered 8×8 and 4×4 mazes in parallel: each wall-follows once to build an adjacency graph, flood-fills to the treasure (located via `measure()`), walks the route, and repeats the maze 300 times.
+Drones run staggered 8×8 and 4×4 mazes in parallel.
+Each maze and drone pair first runs a wall-hugging algorithm to build an adjacency graph.
+Then a BFS is run repeatedly to find the shortest path to the treasure.
+Adjacency graphs are updated when new shortcuts are discovered.